-Disability pension: Must have at least 24 months of contributions in the last 40 months; contributions for at least 2/3 of the months since first becoming insured, with at least 24 months of contributions.
+Disability pension: Must have at least 24 months of contributions in the last 40 months; or must have contributions in at least 66.7% of the months since first becoming insured, with a total of at least 24 months of contributions.

-Reduced disability pension: A reduced pension is paid if contributions were paid for at least 1/3 of the months since first becoming insured, with at least 24 months.
+Reduced disability pension: A reduced pension is paid if contributions were paid for at least 33.3% of the months since first becoming insured, with a total of at least 24 months of contributions.